arthurdouillard/hugo-website/content/post/visual_transformers/index.md

 small scale datasets.
 This contribution, and the fantastic [Timm library](https://github.com/rwightman/pytorch-image-models), opened a gold rush on transformers.

 I won't enumerate all variants here.
-Some may be only a sligth tweak and will be forgotten, others may prove to be a stepping stone in the transformers world.
+Some may be only a slight tweak and will be forgotten, others may prove to be a stepping stone in the transformers world.
 Only time will tell.

-But, that's assuming that transformers is indeed the right solution.
-Attention is all we need?
+But, that's assuming that transformer is indeed the right solution. **Attention is all we need?**
 Recent research on MLPs (yes, you read correctly) indicates that maybe attention is only a special case of a more general framework.
 I'll cover it in a later post!